Columbia ISA

 HDTV Connections

 You may be familiar with standard connections to your TV, such as from your VCR, DVD player or game console.
-These include, from worst to best, coaxial cable connection, composite video (RCA Type), S-Video and Component Video cable connections.
+These include, from worst to best, coaxial cable connection, composite video (RCA Type), S-Video, Component Video and HDMI cable connections.

 HDTV rear panel inputs and outputs